fcocjin/ReddyMicroRNA/README.md

 `scamelus`

 If a "No" or no response is registered for creating the database, the program will automatically select the Gallus gallus database to use.

+After loading the appropriate database, the program will ask for the query file (miRNA data).
+>Enter query file name:

+`gg_mat_mirna.fasta`

-Next, the program will ask the user for their ideal cutoffs for query coverage and percent identity.
+Next, the program will ask the user for their ideal cutoffs for query coverage and percent identity separately.
 >What is your ideal cutoff query coverage?

-What is your ideal cutoff percent identity?
+>What is your ideal cutoff percent identity?

 If no value is entered, default values will be used:
 >Since no value was inputted, BLAST will not filter by query coverage

 >Since no value was inputted, BLAST will not filter by percent identity